HarkerYX/autosar-thinking/someip/README.md

-# What is SOME/IP in Automotive AUTOSAR?
+# What is SOME/IP ( Service-oriented Middleware over IP) in Automotive AUTOSAR?

 SOME/IP is an automotive middleware solution that is used for control messages over [Ethernet](https://z-timeline.com/basics-of-ethernet-tutorial-a-definitive-guide/).
 SOME/IP is short for Scalable Service-Oriented Middleware over IP.
 It supports remote procedure calls, event notifications in the underlying serialization wire format.
 It is a service-oriented architecture meaning, a sender only sends data when atleast one receiver in the network needs the data.
 The advantage of this procedure is that the network and all connected nodes are not loaded with unnecessary data.